 The color of the gloves matched the other accessories.
 They did not need to match the dress.
 To save on expense, most women had black, brown and white gloves in their wardrobe with coordinating accessories.
-These were the most practical and neutral colors.
+These were the most practical for any outfit.

 1940s Vintage Gloves

 Vintage gloves weren’t even necessary for evenings anymore, but women wore them more at night, sometimes attempting to make a daytime dress fancier for an evening occasion.
-White or ivory wrist-length kid leather gloves were a popular choice, and shirred stretch rayon in a variety of colors really amped up the glamour.
+White or ivory wrist-length kid leather gloves were a popular choice, and shirred stretch silky or velvet rayon in a variety of colors amped up the glamour.

 1950s Vintage Gloves

 Gloves saw a resurgence during the ‘50s, when clothing became ultra-feminine and formal after the war.
-Accessories were very important, and a matching hat, bag and gloves had to finish off an outfit.
+Accessories were very important, and a matching hat, bag and gloves were required to finish off an outfit.

-Evening gloves were usually worn, too – elbow-length in satin or nylon, of course matching the dress.
+Evening gloves were worn, too – elbow-length or shorter mid-arm length – in satin or nylon, of course matching the dress.
 Big sparkly bracelets were often worn over the top.
 Evening gloves dyed to match a formal dress were ideal for long gloves.
 Alternatives were sheer net or short lace gloves in a harmonizing color.

 1960s Vintage Gloves

 When the mod look became popular, gloves emerged with more personality.
-Cutouts, buttons, and contrast trim updated them from the plain old ladies style.
-The latest craze was for synthetic fabrics like stretchy nylon.
-They didn’t breathe well but the light shine to them was new and very modern.
+Cutouts, buttons, and contrast trim updated them from the plain old ladies’ style.
+The latest craze was for synthetic fabrics like stretchy nylon and shiny vinyl.
+They didn’t breathe well, but the shine to them was new and very modern for the Space Age.

 Will dress gloves come back in fashion again?
 Only time will tell….